-If your financial aid exceeds your university charges, the Students Accounts Office will refund (pay) the difference to you provided you meet all eligibility requirements.
+If your financial aid exceeds your university charges, the Students Accounts Office will refund (pay) the difference to you.
 Refunds are generated by the Student Accounts Office as soon as possible at the beginning of each semester.
 Refunds will be by Direct Deposit or mailed to the student if the student has not signed up for Direct Deposit.
 To sign up for Direct Deposit, choose Electronic Billing and Payment from your MyInfo page, and click on Quik Pay.
 Please contact the Student Accounts Office regarding any questions you may have about the amount of your refund or when your refund will be processed.